 If you use Zaption in your classroom, then you may have already heard: They're joining Workday.
-The Zaption platform will shut down on September 30, 2016, so be sure to download or migrate your content before then.
+The Zaption platform shut down on September 30, 2016, so be sure to download or migrate your content before then.
 Zaption's FAQ page outlines how to download your lesson responses, PDF outlines for each lesson, and stand-alone versions of your lessons.
 You can also migrate your video content from Zaption to EDpuzzle or PlayPosit.

 We know how frustrating and inconvenient it can be to hear that a great edtech tool is shutting down.
 That's why we've done our research to help you find the best alternatives for using interactive video in your classroom.
 While you're at it, check out more of our video tools, tips, and strategies.

 EDpuzzle has made it very easy to migrate all your content from Zaption.
 All you need to do is sign up for EDpuzzle, connect your Zaption account, and press the "import" button.
 Thinking about switching to EDpuzzle?
 Watch our how-to video to learn more about this great video-annotation tool.

 PlayPosit has also built a migration tool to import your Zaption content, but it's geared toward institutions and districts (check out their migration guide for all the details).
 PlayPosit will honor Zaption's premium pricing for any teacher who switches, or you can sign up for the free basic account.
 It's an easy tool to learn, and it integrates with lots of learning-management systems, including Google Classroom, Haiku, and Clever.
 Although Zaption has more features, PlayPosit's simple interface is especially user-friendly and accessible for a range of skill levels.

 Platform: Android, iPad, iPhone, iPod, iPod Touch, Nook HD, Chrome, Apps for Windows